-20. We, the States Members of the United Nations, commit to pursuing the following objectives and actions, based on the above strategic vision.
-They are grouped under overarching objectives, which are structured around the four pillars of space economy, space society, space accessibility and space diplomacy.
-These four pillars are complementary and mutually reinforcing.
+19. We, the States Members of the United Nations, commit to pursuing, based on the above strategic vision, the following objectives.
+The actions described under each overarching objective could be taken by Member States to realize those objectives.
+The four overarching objectives are structured around the four pillars of space economy, space society, space accessibility and space diplomacy.
+Those four pillars are complementary and mutually reinforcing.